 The Odd Scraping Sound

-One thing you can notice with your ears is that odd scraping sound which the extruder is making because it is grinding the plastic which is present in it, and it cannot push the gear fast enough now.
+One thing you can notice in terms of noises is an odd scraping sound which the extruder is making because it is grinding the plastic and it cannot push the gear fast enough now.

 The printer would start showing print blobs, uneven or rough printing, and a poor layer adhesion feature.